Fixed-point combinator: Example implementations

+Y(fact)(5) # yields 5! = 120Y is only needed when function names are absent.
+Substituting all the definitions into one line so that function names are not required gives:(\(f) (\(x) f(x(x)))(\(x) f(x(x)))) (\(f) \(n) if (n == 0) 1 else n * f(n - 1)) (5)This works because R uses lazy evaluation.

+Languages that use strict evaluation, such as Python, C++, and other strict programming languages, can often express Y; however, any implementation is useless in practice since it loops indefinitely until terminating via a stack overflow.

 Fixed-point combinator

 The Y combinator is an implementation of a fixed-point combinator in lambda calculus.
 Fixed-point combinators may also be easily defined in other functional and imperative languages.
 The implementation in lambda calculus is more difficult due to limitations in lambda calculus.

 The fixed-point combinator may be used in a number of different areas: